 Volunteer in the Philippines

-“Teen volunteers can experience the best of volunteering as well as the stunning Palawan Island when on the Philippines Program.
+“On the Philippines Program, teen volunteers can experience the best of volunteering paired with the stunning natural beauty of Palawan Island.
 The projects are all about making the most of your time abroad.
 It doesn’t matter if you choose the Kindergarten project, Teaching project, Construction and Renovation project or the Environmental project, the emphasis is on volunteering while enjoying yourself.
 How can you not when you are literally right on the beach?
-Downtime can be spent spent exploring Palawan and weekends island hopping.
-Volunteering just got a whole lot more exciting and what a great program to begin your IVHQ experience!” - Lynn Blair (IVHQ Program Manager)
+Downtime can be spent exploring Palawan and weekends island hopping.
+Volunteering just got a whole lot more exciting and what a great program to begin your IVHQ experience!” - Sean Markham (IVHQ Program Manager)

 Volunteer in Costa Rica

 “Costa Rica is one of the most popular volunteer destinations among our North American travelers.
 It has an impressive selection of volunteer opportunities and it also provides a very large foundation of energetic and efficient local support, plus a very welcoming network of volunteers in country.
 With a vast range of wonderful host families, you can be sure that your first volunteer experience or even travel experience is a safe, reliable and enjoyable one.
 Take advantage of the fantastic Spanish school, Salsa lessons or explore the surrounding rain forests, cloud forests, marine areas, and unique black and grey sand beaches.
 With a wide range of 12 project options, including Eco Agriculture Conservation, Construction and Renovation and Childcare, this program not only has the potential to spark a passion for exploring new cultures and traveling, but also add some great experience to your CV and start you on your way to a successful career.” - Rachel Ussher(IVHQ Program Manager)